 SCC can be controlled by any of the following three approaches: 1) design, which includes selection of the mechanical and materials aspects of components, 2) controlling the materials, 3) and controlling the environment.

-Take our Corrosion of Metals course if you’d like to learn more about stress corrosion cracking and how to prevent it from occurring.
 Also, the books Corrosion and Corrosion Control (4th edition) by R.W.
 Revie and H.H.
 Uhlig and Corrosion: Understanding the Basics by ASM International are good resources for information about the SCC and the different corrosion mechanisms.